Squirrel Stone Caching, Dust-bathing & Sitting High

 A Grey squirrel carrying a pebble to be cached on a lawn.
 We're unsure why squirrels sometimes bury non-food items, but it may be a way to help "dilute" their caches and reduce potential pilfering. - Credit: Roy & Marie Battell

-The first time I came across this behaviour was in an account from New Year's Day 2005, when Maria Salmon contacted veteran squirrel biologist John Gurnell about some strange behaviour she had seen from a Grey squirrel visiting her garden.
-The squirrel had been stealing pebbles, each about the size of a walnut (i.e., approx. 5 x 3.5cm / 2 x 1.5 in.), every day for weeks—to the point where Ms. Salmon needed to buy some more.
-This curious behaviour continued until at least the end of February and apparently the squirrel, one of several visiting the property, would come into the garden and make straight for the pebbles, ignoring the food put out, and carry one off somewhere.
-It was never established where the stones were being taken (the squirrel didn't always leave in the same direction) or what was happening to them.
+The first account I stumbled across dates from New Year's Day 2005, when Maria Salmon wrote to veteran squirrel biologist John Gurnell about unusual behaviour she'd observed in a grey squirrel visiting her garden.
+The squirrel had been stealing pebbles, each roughly the size of a walnut (approximately 5 x 3.5 cm / 2 x 1.5 in.), every day for weeks, to the point where she had to replenish her supply.
+The behaviour continued until at least the end of February.
+The squirrel, one of several visiting the property, would enter the garden and go straight for the pebbles, ignoring any food that had been put out, then carry one away.
+Where the stones were taken was never established -- though her observation that the squirrel did not always depart in the same direction perhaps suggests they were scattered around -- nor what became of them.

-In August 2010, a user posted to the online RSPB Community forum recounting similar behaviour; a squirrel was taking gravel and pebbles from their garden “usually after licking it all over”.
-When larger pebbles were added, the squirrel shifted its attention to these and it would typically pick up four or five before it settled on one to take, suggesting there was a specific trait the squirrel was seeking.
-In this individual's case, however, while some stones were cached, others were left on fence posts, on the summer house roof or under the summer house.
-Subsequently, I've come across reports online of similar stone-burying behaviour from Greys both here, in the USA (Maine and California) and Canada (Peterborough, Ontario).
-In some cases the stones were licked first, but in all cases the stones were removed and either buried or assumed to have been buried.
+In August 2010, a user posted to the RSPB Community forum describing similar behaviour: a squirrel was taking gravel and pebbles from their garden, "usually after licking it all over".
+When larger pebbles were added, the squirrel shifted its attention to these, typically picking up four or five before settling on one to carry away; suggesting it was selecting for some specific quality.
+Not all the stones were cached in the conventional sense, however, and some were left on fence posts, on the roof of a summer house, or underneath it.

 A North American Red squirrel (_Tamiasciurus hudsonicus_) removing a stone to cache in peripheral woodland. - Credit: Keith Guise